granthbr/mule-ee/README.md

 - provide the Enterprise standalone server from Mulesoft.
 In this Dockerfile we asume the downloaded trial version from [mulesoft.com](http://www.mulesoft.com/mule-esb-enterprise-30-day-trial), located in the same folder as the Dockerfile.
 - provide the Enterprise license file from Mulesoft, located in the same folder as the Dockerfile.

-Hence the directory should look like this:
+The directory should look like this:
 * mule-ee/
 * mule-ee/Dockerfile
-* mule-ee/mmc-distribution-mule-console-bundle-3.5.1.zip
+* mule-ee/mmc-distribution-mule-console-bundle-4.3.0.zip
 * mule-ee/mule-ee-license.lic

 Building and tagging the Docker base image